AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Introduction

-In this paper, we introduce \textsc{\textbf{AgenticSCR}}, an autonomous Agentic framework for secure code review designed to detect immature vulnerabilities at the pre-commit stage.
-To effectively analyze the immature vulnerability which is context-dependent, AgenticSCR leverages LLM reasoning with autonomous decision-making, tool invocation, repository navigation, and memory mechanism~\cite{sumers2023cognitive}.
-AgenticSCR is orchrestrated as a chain of detector and validator subagents, where the \emph{detector subagent} performs localization, comment generation, and vulnerability type explanation, while the \emph{validator subagent} performs validation to reduce noise.
-To enable the security focus, the detector subagent is enhanced with the long-term semantic memory of Static Application Security Testing (SAST) rules, while the \emph{validator subagent} is enhanced with a Common Weakness Enumeration (CWE)–based validation framework.
+In this work, we present \textsc{\textbf{AgenticSCR}}, an agentic secure code review support framework that surfaces candidate security issues during early-stage code review.
+Unlike prior work applying static LLM prompting without repository context or multi-agent review without security objectives, AgenticSCR combines LLM reasoning with repository navigation, tool invocation, and security-focused semantic memory~\cite{sumers2023cognitive}.
+It is structured as detector and validator subagents: the \emph{detector} localizes and explains potential vulnerabilities, while the \emph{validator} filters noisy findings.
+Specifically, the detector is augmented with semantic memory derived from Static Application Security Testing (SAST) rules, and the validator employs a Common Weakness Enumeration (CWE)-based validation framework.

-To evaluate the effectiveness of AgenticSCR, we curate~\textsc{\textbf{SCRBench}}, a repository-aware human-annotated line-level immature vulnerability benchmark dataset at the pre-commit stage.
-Our results show that 17.5\% of \textsc{AgenticSCR}'s comments are localized, relevant, and correctly predicting the type of target vulnerability, which is an absolute 10.6\% higher than the static LLM-based technique~\cite{Liu2026SecureReviewer:Fine-tuning}, while generating only 32\% of the comments.
-The ablation analysis shows that \textsc{AgenticSCR}'s security knowledge in detection and validation subagents is the optimal configuration.
-This configuration increases the absolute rate of localization and relevance among the generated comments from the base Vanilla Agentic by 10.2\%, with 81\% fewer comments.
-Collectively, these findings highlight the importance of security-augmented semantic memory of agentic AI for secure code review and point towards a new practical problem of detecting immature vulnerabilities, along with a promising direction for addressing it, such as developing project- or vulnerability-specific skill sets for agentic AI.

-\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item We introduce an Autonomous Agentic Secure Code Review (\textsc{AgenticSCR}), a security-focused Agentic method for secure code review for detecting immature vulnerabilities in the pre-commit stage. \item We evaluate the effectiveness of AgenticSCR on three secure review tasks: line-level localization, secure review comment generation, and vulnerability type explanation. \item We construct the \textsc{SCRBench} dataset---a repository-aware human-verified line-level vulnerability benchmark dataset at the pre-commit stage.
-The dataset will be publicly available upon the acceptance. \end{itemize}